ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 }

 ```
-We add remove for the delete file in order to have a clean state on tests,
+We add remove call for the delete file in order to have a clean state on tests,
-after that we set some values, delete one of them and check that the key not exists on the map, lastly check that the delete file has one entry.
+after that we set some values, delete one of them and check that the key not exists on the map, lastly check that the delete file has only one entry.

-At the moment we delete the item for the map and add a entry on the delete.txt file,  but at the moment we are not doing anyting with the data.txt file, for that matter we need to create a couple of function that resolves that.
+At the moment we delete the item for the map and add a entry on the delete.txt file,  but  we are not doing anyting with the data.txt file, for that matter we need to create a couple of function that resolves that.

 ```go